Kaspur2012/Llamacpp-Model-Launcher/README.md

 # Llamacpp-Model-Launcher
 Its purpose is to replace the tedious and error-prone process of typing long commands into a terminal.
 With this launcher, you can manage, edit, delete, duplicate and run all your language models with the point-and-click simplicity of a modern desktop application.

 Side panel allows you to remove/add/edit/duplicate model parameters and run them easily.

-Command hutton display common use parameter and their usage along with all parameter and their description under llamaccp help(this file is editable as all files).
+Command button display common use parameters and their usage along with all parameter and their description under llamaccp help(this file is editable as all files).

 ![Main_UI](https://github.com/Kaspur2012/Llamacpp-Model-Launcher/blob/main/Main_UI.PNG)